phone

 Day 10: Fly home day or stay

 Shuttle to the airport for your trip home.
 Depending on when your flight departs, there will be free time for your last day in Buenos Aires.
 Often flights back to the States leave very late in the evening.
-Or if you decide to stay and visit the Ibera, you will spend another night in Buenoa Aires at the Kenton Palace Hotel.
+Or if you decide to stay and visit the Ibera, you will spend another night in Buenos Aires at the Kenton Palace Hotel.

 Day 11: Fly to Posadas